HussainAther/carinventorydashboardwithfirebasev3/README.md

 npm install
 ```

-4. Set Up Firebase
-* Go to the Firebase Console, create a new project, and enable the Authentication service.
+4. Go to the Firebase Console, create a new project, and enable the Authentication service.

 * Obtain the Firebase project's configuration details.
-* Update the firebaseConfig object in `src/firebase.js` with your Firebase project's configuration.
+* Update the firebaseConfig object in src/firebase.js with your Firebase project's configuration.

 ## Usage
 1. Start the Frontend Development Server